October 2024 marks the 10 year anniversary of what is perhaps the proudest achievement of my academic life.

 Given the feedback for my dissertation, and my passion for this area of research, it still hurts me somewhat that I haven’t been able to spend as much time working on this area as I would like.

-While I was (eventually) able to get onto a funded PhD programme with supervisors who would be able to cover my quite interests, I am sorry to say that one of my supervisors essentially abandoned me on day one.
+While I was (eventually) able to get onto a funded PhD programme with supervisors who would be able to cover my specific interests, I am sorry to say that one of my supervisors essentially abandoned me on day one.

 Again, I was heartbroken.
 I had given up my full-time job, moved across the country to a new city to study Critical Theory and Science Fiction, only for the Critical Theory supervisor not to really give me so much as a passing notice.